sebslon/kubernetes-travis-cicd-multi-container/notes.md

 - ClusterRoleBinding - Authorizes an account to do a certain set of actions across the entire cluster
 - RoleBinding - Authorizes an account to do a ceratin set of actions in a _single namespace_

+## Local Development (Skaffold)

+- Install Skaffold in the Cluster
+- Apply a config file